mfornace/nupack-docs-dev/sources/analysis.md

 - `'sparsity_fraction': f` can be used in conjuction with `'pairs'` to return a sparse matrix containing the fraction `f` of the largest pair probabilities for each base (default `'sparsity': 1` returns the full pair probability matrix).

-- `'sparsity_threshold': t` can be used in conjuction with `'pairs'` to return a sparse matrix containing the only pair probabilities greather than or equal to `t` (default `'sparsity_threshold': 0` returns the full pair probability matrix).
+- `'sparsity_threshold': t` can be used in conjuction with `'pairs'` to return a sparse matrix containing the only pair probabilities greater than or equal to `t` (default `'sparsity_threshold': 0` returns the full pair probability matrix).

 - `'num_sample': n` can be used in conjunction with `'sample'` to specify the number of structures to be sampled (default `'num_sample': 1`).